tvdboom/ATOM/README.md

 * **plot_bo: bool, optional (default=False)**
 Wether to plot the BO's progress as it runs.
 * **cv: bool, optional (default=True)**
-Wether to perform a K-fold cross validation n every model after the BO.
+Wether to perform a K-fold cross-validation n every model after the BO.
 * **n_splits: int, optional (default=4)**
-Number of splits for the K-fold cross validation.
+Number of splits for the K-fold cross-validation.
 Only if cv=True.
 * **log: string, optional (default=None)**
 Name of the log file, None to not save any log.
 * **n_jobs: int, optional (default=1)**